-- Identification of the contract, or contracts, with a customer; - Identification of the performance obligations in the contract - Determination of the transaction price - Allocation of the transaction price to the performance obligations in the contract; and - Recognition of revenue when, or as, the Company satisfies a performance obligation.
+- Identification of the contract, or contracts, with a customer - Identification of the performance obligations in the contract - Determination of the transaction price - Allocation of the transaction price to the performance obligations in the contract; and - Recognition of revenue when, or as, the Company satisfies a performance obligation.

-The Company's contracts often include a number of promised products or services.
-Many of the Company's products and services are distinct from other performance obligations and accounted for as separate performance obligations.
-When an arrangement involves multiple products and is negotiated as a package solution, the Company accounts for it as a single performance obligation.
-A product or service is distinct if the customer can benefit from it on its own or together with other components of the Company's products, and the Company's promise to transfer the product or service is separately identifiable from other promises in the contractual arrangement with the customer.
+The Company's contracts often include a number of promised goods or services.
+Many of the Company's goods and services are distinct from other performance obligations and accounted for as separate performance obligations.
+A good or service is distinct if the customer can benefit from it on its own or together with other components of the Company's goods, and the Company's promise to transfer the product or service is separately identifiable from other promises in the contractual arrangement with the customer.
 In determining the transaction price of contract with a customer, the Company considers the effects of consideration payable by the customer.
-If a contract has more than one performance obligation, the Company allocates the total transaction price to each performance obligation in an amount based on estimated relative standalone selling prices of the products and services.
+If a contract has more than one performance obligation, the Company allocates the total transaction price to each performance obligation in an amount based on estimated relative standalone selling prices of the goods and services.